ilanman/Rpres_ML_2/index.md

 # Concepts
 <space>

-- summary of assumptions
-  - linearity (non-linear is a kernel PCA)
+- Assumes linear relationship between $\bf{X}$ and $\bf{Y}$ (non-linear is a kernel PCA)
-  - largest variance indicates most signal, low variance = noise
+- Largest variance indicates most signal
-  - orthogonal components - makes the linear algebra easier
+- Orthogonal components - makes the linear algebra easier
-  - assumes data is normally distributed, otherwise PCA might not diagonalize matrix
+- Assumes data is normally distributed, otherwise PCA might not diagonalize matrix
-    - can use ICA
+  - Can use ICA...
-    - but most data is normal and PCA is robust to slight deviance from normality
+  - But most data is normal and PCA is robust to slight deviance from normality

 ----